 output "private_endpoint_fqdn" {

-value = azurerm_private_endpoint.pe.private_service_connection[0].private_endpoint_fqdn
+value = azurerm_private_endpoint.example.private_service_connection[0].private_endpoint_fqdn

 description = "The FQDN of the private endpoint"